psparthiban21/psparthiban21/README.md

 - Applied best practices of Software Configuration Management (SCM) in Agile, Scrum, and Waterfall methodologies.
 - Utilized bug-tracking tools like JIRA and BugDB to ensure efficient issue tracking and resolution.

-**Kubernetes**
+**Kubernetes(Oracle Kubernetes Engine and Azure Kubernetes Services**
 - Managed and maintained Kubernetes infrastructure, updating standard operating procedures for the environment.
 - Demonstrated strong knowledge in automating Kubernetes activities through CI/CD pipelines, templates, and scripting.
 - Created multiple deployments using Helm and deployed full-stack web applications on Kubernetes.
 - Created and maintained projects in Kubernetes, ensuring smooth operation and user administration for developers.
-- Troubleshoot build failures in Oracle Kubernetes and automated daily tasks using Ansible, Shell Scripting, and Python.
+- Troubleshoot build failures in Kubernetes and automated daily tasks using Ansible, Shell Scripting, and Python.
 - Managed the network in Kubernetes and Oracle Cloud@Customer.

 **Terraform**

 **Azure**
 - Experienced in Azure AD, AD B2B, implementing CA policy with MFA and IP range, AKV, access reviews, identity protection, and managed identities to enhance security and streamline access management.
+-

 **Education**